ibm-cloud-docs/cis/edge-functions-use-cases.md

 Some important details to note:

-* Although `streamBody()` is an asynchronous function, we do not want to call `await` on it, so that it does not block forward progress of the calling `fetchAndStream()` function.
-It continues to run asynchronously for as long as it has an outstanding `reader.read()` or `writer.write()` operation.
+* Although `streamBody()` is an asynchronous function, you do not want to call `await` on it so that it does not block the progress of calling `fetchAndStream()` function.
+The function continues to run asynchronously for the period in which it has an outstanding `reader.read()` or `writer.write()` operation.
-* Backpressure: We `await` the read operation before calling the write operation.
-Likewise, we `await` the write operation before calling the next read operation.
+* Backpressure: `await` the read operation before you call the write operation.
+Likewise, `await` the write operation before you call the next read operation.
 Following this pattern propagates backpressure to the origin.
-* Completion: We call `writer.close()` at the end, which signals to the Edge function runtime that we’re done writing this response body.
-After being called, `streamBody()` terminates — if this is undesirable, pass its returned promise to `FetchEvent.waitUntil()`.
+* Completion: call `writer.close()` at the end, which signals to the Edge function runtime that you're done writing this response body.
+After being called, `streamBody()` terminates — if this behavior is undesirable, pass its returned promise to `FetchEvent.waitUntil()`.
 If your script never calls `writer.close()`, the body appears truncated to the runtime, though it might continue to function as intended.

 ### Aggregate and stream multiple requests
 {: #streaming-responses-aggregate-and-stream-multiple-requests}

-This is similar to our aggregating multiple requests recipe, but this time we’ll start writing our response as soon as we’ve verified that every subrequest succeeded — no need to wait for the actual response bodies.
+This use case is similar to the aggregating multiple requests recipe, but this time you start writing the response as soon as you verify that every subrequest succeeded — no need to wait for the response bodies.

 ```sh
 addEventListener('fetch', event => {